 The College of Professional Studies is one of two academic divisions of the University of Wisconsin-Green Bay, the other being the College of Liberal Arts and Sciences.
-It has five academic programs and two community support partnerships.
+It has four academic programs and three community support partnerships.
 Each program stresses the importance of connecting and collaborating with the community we serve.
 Students have the opportunity to learn and connect on campus, on-line, or by both means.
 The programs and partnerships offered by the College of Professional Studies are highly regarded in the region.
 Graduates from any of the programs can be assured by high placement rates and the connections they have made here at the University of Wisconsin-Green Bay.

 What academic programs are in the College of Professional Studies?